Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Introduction

 \section{Introduction}

 Crypto-ransomware extorts money from victims by encrypting their files.
 It first appeared in 1989 and has had a resurgence recently.
 In 2017, WannaCry hit around 230,000 computers across 150 countries, causing a loss of \$4 billion~\cite{wannacry230}.
 The notorious Colonial Pipeline hack affected nearly half of the U.S. east coast gas supply and roughly \$5 million was paid for recovery in May 2021~\cite{pipeline}.
-JBS food, the largest beef supplier in the world, was hacked by Sodinokibi, or REvil, in the same month and ended up paying \$11 million worth of ransom~\cite{bbc-jbs}.
-In 2021, REvil demanded \$50 million from Acer and \$70 million from Kaseya, which created a new high in history.
-Further, Babuk stole 250GB of sensitive data, including home address and financial data, from the D.C.
-Police Department~\cite{dcpd}.
-Solely in Q4 of 2021, 34 variants of ransomware were observed~\cite{34ransomware}.
 37\% organizations reported being attacked by ransomware in 2021 and the average cost of recovering was \$1.85 million \cite{sophos2021}.
 Even worse, on average, only 65\% of data was recovered after the ransom payment~\cite{sophos2021}.
-One possible reason for is file corruption.
+One possible reason for this low recovery rate is file corruption.

 Many efforts have been made to defend against ransomware attacks.
 However, in successful ransomware attacks, 77\% of victims are running up-to-date endpoint protection, implying inadequacy in current solutions in practice~\cite{77protection}.
 There have also been academic solutions proposed to detect ransomware threats.
-Monitoring the file system from various aspects is a widely used approach~\cite{unveil, ransomspector, cryptolock, ShieldFS, r-locker, Mehnaz2018rwguard}.
-Hardware performance~\cite{posse, hardware-profile}, API call occurrence~\cite{Kok2022, api-based, Hwang2020two-stage}, and network activities~\cite{Alhawi2018NetCoverse, Almashhadani2019multi-classifier, Cabaj2016cryptowall} could also reveal the malicious purpose of a program.
+Monitoring the file system is a widely used approach~\cite{unveil,ransomspector,cryptolock,ShieldFS,r-locker,Mehnaz2018rwguard}.
+Hardware performance~\cite{posse,hardware-profile}, API call occurrence~\cite{api-2023,Api-based,Hwang2020two-stage}, and network activities~\cite{Alhawi2018NetCoverse,Almashhadani2019multi-classifier,Cabaj2016cryptowall} could also reveal the malicious purpose of a program.
+Survey works have also been published to summarize the knowledge and effectiveness of defenses in recent years~\cite{oz2022survey,mcintosh2021survey,moussaileb2021survey}.

-Despite these research advances, the current literature does not have any work that focuses on in-depth Application Programming Interface (API) usage-based detection.
-To close this gap, we aim to answer the following important research questions:

-\textbf{RQ1:} What are the quantitative ransomware API invocation behaviors?
-How do they systematically compare with benign software?
-(Section~\ref{sec:character})

-\textbf{RQ2:} How to quantify the unique ransomware API usage patterns for detection?
-How to ensure good classification?
-(Section~\ref{sec:classification})